triradial/Freon4dsl/docs/CRC-Plan.md

 ## Mike

 ### To-Do
+- [ ] Create a repeatable demo script (whoever is done first will do this)
 - [ ] review and update tests
 - [ ] Rebuild some or all of the studies to test behavior and useability
 - [ ] Make tasks be clickable checkboxes